 What I’ve Learned from Executives in Transition

-I am the Director of First Impressions and Executive Transition Leader with Centennial.
+I am the Director of Executive Engagement with Centennial.
 In this role I have the great privilege of interacting with many executives in transition.
 This interaction has given me the advantageous perspective of reoccurring themes among transitioning leaders.
 One of the biggest regrets I hear over and over again is network disengagement.
 You find a job and you end communication with your network.

 There are many reasons to maintain regular contact with your network.
 I’ve listed many of the key reasons below.